 It’s hard to comprehend that it was only back in January that Denon DJ, teased and then revealed the Prime 4 to the world.
 It’s felt like a very long wait since that moment to finally having the player in our hands, such was the anticipation and excitement of this product.
-All in one units are nothing new, Pioneer DJ have dominated the market with the highly succesful XDJ RX2 and RR players.
+All in one units are nothing new, Pioneer DJ has dominated the market with the highly successful XDJ RX2 and RR players.
 However these small 2 channel units always needed a computer in the background, to analyse and prepare the media for the unit to perform properly.
 The stage was set then for a rival product to come and right some of the flaws in the current markets products.
 What we didn’t expect though was for Denon DJ to provide a solution to almost every drawback, and undercut the price at the same time.
 Introducing the Prime 4, the solution to a problem we didn’t know we had.

 - Preparing Files